 Consider the exclusion period carefully.
 Many people choose the 90-day exclusion rule which qualifies you for a cheaper policy.
 Statistics show that 70 percent of those living in nursing homes are discharged within 90 days.
 If your exclusion period is 90 days, you will qualify for benefits only if your stay is more than 90 days.

 The best time to buy is around age 55.
-This is the time when you can fairly gauge your assets as you look forward to retiring.
+Since this is National Long Term Care Awareness Month, this is the time when you can fairly gauge your assets as you look forward to retiring.
 In the end, you need to find an affordable policy that works for your health profile.
 If you have a family history of age-related ailments, you might want to consider increasing your Maximum Daily Benefit (MDB).
 If you need help in choosing the right policy for your needs, go ahead and contact us at AccuQuote.
 One of our unbiased advisors can guide you through this important decision.